sf-chipmunks-2016/phase-1-checkpoint-challenge-3-teacher-refactoring/bonus.md

 4. What is the purpose of the private keyword in a class?
 What does it protect you from and why is that valuable?

+The private keyword is used to separate your class's public API that anyone can access, thereby creating a contract to maintain and keep those method stable, from your class's internal implementation, which is not accessible outside the class.

 5. Why are concepts like encapsulation, single responsibility, and abstraction important?
 Now that you've been programming for a while, have you seen any advantages for yourself, or can you imagine them in the future?